DCEtech/DCEtechWeb/content/AI Meets Investing Decision Trees for BTC and Stock Strategies.md

 <br>

 So, I´ve explained the strategy, and now it´s time to choose the asset.
-I choose Bitcoin because it´s really unpredictable compared to traditional stockts and has this strong technological vision behind it.
+I choose Bitcoin because it´s really unpredictable compared to traditional stocks and has this strong technological vision behind it.
 But you can choose any asset you like.

 An this is the point, we have the strategy, the asset and everything comes together, Decision Tree.